Underwriter’s Laboratories vs Sauna.

 • Room Temp at the thermostat temp sensor is limited to 90°c (194°f) which is lower than international standard of 80-105°c and much lower than the 75-120°c that many people prefer.

-• Thermostat Temp Sensor must be placed over the heater where it provides an inaccurate reading of actual sauna temp.
+• Thermostat Temp Sensor must be placed over the heater where it provides an inaccurate and too low of reading of actual sauna temp.

 • Run time must be limited to 1 hr so must be manually reset frequently.